iakwatia/Machine-Learning-API-using-FastAPI-to-predict-Sepsis/README.md

 # Machine-Learning-API-using-FastAPI-to-predict-Sepsis
 Building an ML model to predict Sepsis and building an API using FastAPI to embed the built ML model

+The analysis and machine learning applications of sepsis datasets are critical in advancing medical research and improving patient care outcomes.
+By leveraging these datasets, it will aid in the early detection, diagnosis, and management of sepsis in patients.
+This is crucial because early intervention can significantly improve patient outcomes.
+This project objective is to build an ML app that will predict sepsis in a patient based on the features in the data set below

 ### Data

 The data consists of the following columns: